lovekhattra/bWAPP-Docker/README.md

 # bWAPP-Docker
-This is for to automate run bbox
+As the title suggests, this is a simple Docker image for the OWASP bWAPP application designed to leach and demonstrate various web app vulnerabilities